And… how to make sure you’re not making cow parsley cordial !

 About this much cordial to water

-This can be stored for a very long time.
-Remember to leave it in a cool place and take care when opening a bottle, a little hiss is ok, but a build up of gas can cause some bottles to explode; although this has never happened to me, I just wouldn’t want it to happen to anyone.
+This can be stored.
+Remember to leave it in a cool place and take care when opening a bottle, a little hiss is ok, but a build up of gas can cause some bottles to explode; although this has never happened to me, just wouldn’t want it to happen to anyone.

-It is also possible to freeze the cordial, in which case leave an air gap at the top of the bottle so to accommodate the expansion of the liquid as it freezes, it will be good for a warm day early next spring.
+It is also possible to freeze the cordial in a plastic bottle, leave an air gap at the top of the bottle to accommodate the expansion of the liquid as it freezes.
+I’ve kept mine until the following spring to enjoy on a warm day – delicious!

-NB We can take no responsibility for any recipes, any that either go wrong, have exploding bottles or if you end up with cow parsley cordial or similar!
+Disclaimer: We can take no responsibility for any recipes that go wrong, have exploding bottles or if you don’t like the taste/brings you out in hives!

 If it works well however, we’re happy to take all the praise! 😉

-Any tips, questions or thoughts please spill below.
+Any tips, questions or thoughts please comment below.